loisemontero/OnlineCoffeeStore/README.md

 After they submit the form, the information is sent to the coffee_display.php file.
 The information is then displayed (also includes the calculated total cost of the order) in a table.

+The program will display any errors from user input.

 ## Tools
 HTML
 CSS